sthysel/rakali/README.md

 # Rakali (Version 0.0.7)

+Rakali is a imaging library and video camera tool-set.
+It provides a number of camera primitives to help with calibrating mono and stereo camera rigs, image processing and object detection.
+It also includes a number of pre-built tools to help with that.

-Rakali is a imaging library and tool-set.
-It makes use of many other imaging libraries and frameworks and is also intended to be used as a pedagogical resource for those.
+Rakali makes use of many other imaging libraries and frameworks and is also intended to be used as a pedagogical resource for those.

 ![Rakali by Pia Ravenari](https://raw.githubusercontent.com/sthysel/rakali/master/docs/pics/rakali.jpg)